 There is hardly a one grid system that works for everything or everybody.
 Different needs call for different grids.
 Grids that involve certain rules, like proportions being by the Golden Rule are very complex to calculate and really difficult and time consuming to adapt to any page size.

 I recently found a system that attempts to fit every need.
-This grid system is developed by Marcus Gärde, a Swede, who wrote the book called Typografins Väg or The Way of Typography.
+This grid system is developed by Marcus Gärde, a Sweden, who wrote the book called Typografins Väg or The Way of Typography.
 In the book he released this grid system.
-As far as I know the book is only available in Swedish but as you can see this award winning book is beautiful inside out.
-I am going to get a copy.
+As far as I know the book is only available in Swedish.

 In the book Marcus explains among other things his grid system and it is also explained on his companies website.
 Not everyone likes to get involved in complex calculations.
 For those and everyone else who likes sleek tools, a very nice Grid Calculator is available from Designers Bookshop (click the ad in the side bar) as an stand alone application and soon to be a Pro version, a plug-in for InDesign.